BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Some mobility decisions happen quickly: bathroom requests, imaging pressure, stretcher-to-chair moves, discharge ambulation, and patients who have been waiting in one position for a long time.
 BMAT helps slow down the exact moment where a fall often happens: "They look okay, let's just get them up."

-Fast-Moving Watchouts Syncope, intoxication, stroke symptoms, trauma, hypoxia, pain medication, chemical restraint, behavioral escalation, and long stretcher time can all change mobility quickly.
+Fast-Moving Watchouts Syncope, intoxication, stroke symptoms, trauma, hypoxia, pain medication, behavioral escalation, and long stretcher time can all change mobility quickly.
 If the safety picture is unclear, use the safer transfer option and reassess.

 Postpartum Recovery